PolusAI/image-tools/utils/bbbc-download-plugin/README.md

 | `--outDir`      | Directory to store the downloaded datasets                   | Output | genericData |

 The following are valid names for datasets:
-`"all"`- To download all the datasets from the bbbc website
+`"All"`- To download all the datasets from the bbbc website
 `"IDAndSegmentation"`- To download the datasets from the Identification and segmentation table
 `"PhenotypeClassification"`- To download the datasets from the Phenotype classification table
 `"ImageBasedProfiling"`- To download the datasets from the Image-based Profiling table